xinwenfu/GenCyber/SoftwareSecurity/README.md

 ## Hands-on 2: Capturing sreenshot
 1. The attacker hacks into the target and opens a Meterpreter shell.

-2. Use the meterpreter command *screenshot* tom capture a screenshot of the Windows VM.
+2. Use the meterpreter command *screenshot* to capture a screenshot of the Windows VM.

 ## Hands-on 3: Capturing sreenshot
 1. The attacker hacks into the target and opens a Meterpreter shell.